-- (e) As explained in Note 2, the accumulated unused bonus miles are accounted for using the deferred revenue method under IFRIC 13 Customer Loyalty Programmes.
+- e.
+As explained in Note 2, the accumulated unused bonus miles are accounted for using the deferred revenue method under IFRIC 13 Customer Loyalty Programmes.
+Lufthansa is applying IFRIC 13 in its 2017 financial statements.
+This standard has been superseded by IFRS 15 - Revenue from Contracts with Customers and is effective as of 2018.
 The liability is measured based on estimates of the extent to which the miles are likely to be used for flights by airlines in the Lufthansa group.
 Lufthansa measures these miles at fair value.
 Fair value is based on the average amount that the air miles could be sold for separately taking into consideration the booking class and traffic region (for miles related to the company's own flights), and based on the price per mile (cost to Lufthansa) for miles to be used on flights with partner airlines.
 No provision is made for miles that are expected to lapse, based on past experience.
 Miles accumulated on the company's own flights are included in deferred revenue, and points collected from third parties are shown under other non-financial liabilities.
-A total of 209 billion miles were to be measured as of December 31, 2014.
-These resulted in deferred revenue of EUR 1,010 million and nonfinancial liabilities of EUR 675 million. - (f) Under IFRS, contingent liabilities are not recognized as liabilities in the financial statements, but disclosures about the amounts of such contingencies are required unless the possibility of an outflow in settlement is remote.
-As explained in Note 39, the company has the following types of contingent liabilities that it could measure: guarantees, bills of exchange and cheque guarantees totalling EUR 889; warranty contracts of EUR 1,046 million in connection with creditors of joint ventures; provisions of collateral for third parties totalling EUR 47 million; legal risks of EUR 66 million; and other risks of EUR 55 million.
+A total of 220 billion miles (Note 36) were to be measured as of December 31, 2017.
+These resulted in noncurrent deferred revenue of EUR 739 million and non-financial liabilities of EUR 499 million. - f.
+Under IFRS, contingent liabilities are not recognized as liabilities in the financial statements, but disclosures about the amounts of such contingencies are required unless the possibility of an outflow in settlement is remote.
+As explained in Note 42, the company has the following types of contingent liabilities that it could measure: guarantees, bills of exchange and cheque guarantees totalling EUR 881 million; warranty contracts of EUR 354 million in connection with creditors of joint ventures; and provisions of collateral for third parties totalling EUR 39 million.
 In addition, the company indicates that other contingencies exist that would not meet the probability test.

-RA 13-3 LUFTHANSA (CONTINUED)
+RA 13.3 DEUTSCHE LUFTHANSA AG (CONTINUED)

-(g) Current borrowings, totalling EUR 594 million, relate to the liabilities owed to the banks of EUR 120 million and leasing liabilities and other loans of EUR 474 million.
+g.
+The balance sheet shows current borrowings of EUR 672 million and noncurrent borrowings of EUR 6,142 million.
+The noncurrent borrowings (Note 34) relate to liabilities owed to banks of EUR 163 million and leasing liabilities and other loans of EUR 509 million.
 The leasing liabilities and other loans relate to finance leases and arrangements for aircraft financing.

-RA 13-4 MEMO TO CFO
+RA 13.4 MEMO TO CFO

-(a) Memo prepared by: Ethical Accountant Date: January 2018
+a.
+Memo prepared by: Ethical Accountant

+Date: January 2021

-ProVision Corporation December 31, 2017
+ProVision Corporation December 31, 2020